zpc7/star-list/README.md

 ## JavaScript

+*   [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.

 *   [react-grid-layout/react-grid-layout](https://github.com/react-grid-layout/react-grid-layout) - A draggable and resizable grid layout with responsive breakpoints, for React.

 *   [30-seconds/30-seconds-of-interviews](https://github.com/30-seconds/30-seconds-of-interviews) - A curated collection of common interview questions to help you prepare for your next interview.